 What is an exit interview?

-It is an ideal opportunity to gain an insight into where the business is doing well, and identify areas for improvement.
+It is an ideal opportunity to gain insight into where the business is doing well and identify areas for improvement.
 It can also sometimes help to ensure the employee leaves the business positively, keeping the company’s reputation intact.